rloomba/JavaScriptButtons/README.md

 ## PayPal Payment Buttons [![Build Status](https://travis-ci.org/paypal/JavaScriptButtons.png?branch=master)](https://travis-ci.org/paypal/JavaScriptButtons)

-Unofficial PayPal HTML payment buttons that are as easy as including a snippet of code.
+PayPal HTML payment buttons that are as easy as including a snippet of code.
 [Try it out and configure your own](http://paypal.github.com/JavaScriptButtons/).

 We have a few flavors of buttons for you to use: